Guest ContributorsHealth

 In the past, scientists have studied how old age affects the human body.
 Studies have indicated that people die of old age because their stem cells – the same type found in cord blood – are depleted.

-Cord blood has a potent source of stem cells that can change into different cells, including neural.
+Human umbilical cord blood has a potent source of stem cells that can change into different cells, including neural.

 In other words, stem cells might have an anti-aging effect after receiving treatment and improve cognitive function.
 That’s because scientists discovered that cord blood contains a protein responsible for neuroplasticity.